Ruth Herbert Lewis: Personal life and legacy

 Ruth Caine married Sir John Herbert Lewis in 1897.
 They lived in Caerwys and in London, and had two children together, Kitty and Mostyn.
 Ruth was widowed in 1933, and died in 1946, age 74.

 Her wax cylinder recordings survive in the archives at the St Fagan's National History Museum in Cardiff, National Museum Wales, and at the British Library.
 Other materials relating to Lady Herbert Lewis are at Bangor University, the National Library of Wales and Flintshire Record Office.

-Both of her children, Kitty Lewis (Mrs. Idwal Jones) and Dr. Herbert Mostyn Lewis, carried on her work and served terms as president of the Welsh Folk-Song Society.
+Both of her children, Kitty Idwal Jones and Dr. Herbert Mostyn Lewis, carried on her work and served terms as president of the Welsh Folk-Song Society.
 The National Eisteddfod has an annual "Lady Herbert Lewis Memorial Competition" for adult solo folk singers.